 Democracy Bootcamp is a professional learning conference for elementary and secondary school teachers designed to improve their democratic engagement and instructional capacity, and enhance their delivery of the Student Vote program.

 Our first Democracy Bootcamp was organized in April 2011 and brought together over 300 Ontario teachers in advance of the fall provincial election.
-Democracy Bootcamps were held in British Columbia and Ontario in the spring of 2015 to prepare teachers for the federal election.
+CIVIX trained 925 teachers at Democracy Bootcamps held in Vancouver, Calgary, Edmonton, and Montreal between February 2015 and February 2016.